 During the workshop, a loudspeaker was placed close to a girl who had cerebral palsy and the sound of a music box was played to her.
 Her carer immediately realised that the girl didn’t like the sound and so it was switched off.
 Mark then played the sound of the sea, recorded in Teignmouth, Devon.
 The girl’s head turned toward the speaker and, as she turned her head, the fingers on one of her hands stretched out.
 Her carer said, ‘She likes that sound!’

 The girl appeared not to like the artificial sound of the music box, but was drawn to the natural sound of the sea.
-However, she didn’t appear to accessing a ‘personal event memory’ when listening to the sound of the sea, and so Mark assumed that she was not having thoughts such as, ‘I was at the beach last week…I like the sound of the sea!‘.
-This suggested that that the girl may have been responding to a quality in the natural sound that we all respond to, in ways that are not triggered by personal event memories.
+However, she didn’t appear to be accessing a ‘personal event memory’ when listening to the sound of the sea, and so Mark assumed that she was not having thoughts such as, ‘I was at the beach last week…I like the sound of the sea!‘ This suggested that that the girl may have been responding to a quality in the natural sound that we all respond to, in ways that are not triggered by personal event memories.

 All images copyright Mark Ware